Seceventspen/Alternativesec/_posts/2017-01-02-HNY-What-to-expect.md

  - Expect
 ---

 Well first things first, Happy New  Year!!
-Hopefully everyone's head is a little clearly after all the festivities!
+Hopefully everyone's head is a little clearer after all the festivities!

 Ok, so now thats out of the way, more about AlternativeSec and what to expect from the blog!